quantumgc/TeXStyle/README.md

 This is a LaTeX style that I use for most of the documents I write.
 While this mostly consists of several packages that I've often used brought together into one.
 There are some modifications to make them work well together/look acceptable.

+## How to use the style

++ Download the file MyStyle.sty, either by cloning the git repository entirely or just downloading the file on its own.
++ Place it somewhere on your latex path, your project folder should work in most cases.
++ Include the command `\usepackage{MyStyle}` somewhere in the preamble.

 ## Additional Macros/Tweaks

 ### Draft Mode